intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/committer/commit-access.rst

   must be non-trivial.

-- Are actively participating in discussions about their work and areas of expertise on the project communication channels listed above.
+- Are actively participating in discussions about their work and areas of expertise on the project communication channels (mailing list, IRC).

 - Has been active in the past year (at least some commits or reviews on the chosen driver).